OfficeDev/office-ui-fabric-core/src/components/Dialog/Dialog.md

 # Dialog
 Displays content that temporarily blocks interactions with the application.
+It is primarily used for confirmation tasks, light-weight creation or edit tasks, and simple management tasks.

 ## Variants